specialunderwear/haunted-wagtail/README.md

 # Haunted Wagtail... muhahahahaaaaaa

-Haunted wagtail provides a spot of evil in your website.
-Did you hear that?
-Wat is that face that stares at you?
+Haunted wagtail provides a spot of evil for your website.
+Did you hear that eerie noise?
+What is that face that stares at you from between the lines?

 ## Install